 - The maximum amount of each award is $4,000.
 Individual project or activity costs may not exceed this in any fiscal year.

 - If an award is requested for a portion of a larger project, cost items for that portion must be specifically identified.

-- Books, instructional materials, laboratory supplies, equipment, or other non-consumable materials are purchased only as university acquisitions and issued to the grantee on loan for the specified duration of the project, after which they revert to the university for appropriate disposition.
-Such purchases shall be made only through the appropriate university office, e.g., library, the bookstore, CATS, purchasing.
+- Books, instructional/research materials, laboratory supplies, equipment, and electronic resources are purchased only as university acquisitions and issued to the grantee on loan for the specified duration of the project, after which they revert to the university for appropriate disposition.
+Such purchases shall be made only through the appropriate university office, e.g., library, the bookstore, IT&S, purchasing.